 The bottom line is that co-signing for someone else could get your own application for credit declined, which could set your financial goals back.

 When friends or family members are in financial trouble, preserving your relationship can help them through a difficult time.
 If they want to rebuild their credit rating and you’d like to help them, find a way to provide support without impacting your relationship.
 Broken promises and shattered trust are never easy to recover from, especially when money is involved.
 That’s why you should only co-sign for a friend or family member if you’re willing to carry their burden and make all their loan payments for them.
 It must also be a burden you can afford.

-The chances that a co-signed loan will negatively impact a co-signer are very real.
-According to the US Federal Trade Commission, 50% of all bank co-signed loans result in the co-signer making payments.
-When a co-signed loan is done through a finance company, the co-signer ends up paying 75% of the time.
-Canadian numbers are likely quite comparable.
-Co-signing a loan is risky business, as there’s likely a pretty good reason the primary borrower didn’t qualify for the loan on their own.
+Unfortunately, the chances that a co-signed loan will harm a co-signer are very real.
+The US Federal Trade Commission once reported that 50% of all bank co-signed loans resulted in the co-signer making payments.
+When a co-signed loan was done through a finance company, the co-signer ended up paying 75% of the time.
+Canadian numbers are likely similar and behind those numbers are countless ruined relationships.

 Get Help to Know When Co-Signing a Loan is the Right Answer